learning2hash/learning2hash.github.io/_publications/zhao2022progressive.markdown

 bibkey: zhao2022progressive
 additional_links:
   - {name: "Paper", url: 'https://arxiv.org/abs/2204.11212'}
-tags: ['Cross-Modal', 'Deep', 'Retrieval Models', 'Evaluation', 'Datasets', 'Supervised', 'Training Strategy', 'Applications']
+tags: ['Benchmarks and Datasets', 'Tools and Libraries', 'Evaluation Metrics', 'Applications']
 ---
 Image retrieval with hybrid-modality queries, also known as composing text and image for image retrieval (CTI-IR), is a retrieval task where the search